 The easiest way to get a friendly is to add your team to the friendly pool on the challenge page.
 Choose what kind of match and opponent you would like, and then the pool will automatically match your team against another team and book a friendly (as soon as you meet the criteria set by a team that matches your criteria).

 As long as you are out of the cup, and have not already booked a friendly, you can challenge any opponents that are also without a game.
-Some teams may be unavailable for challenges due to their preferences or Manager Licence status.
+Some teams may be unavailable for challenges due to their preferences or Manager License status.

-All of your challenges (including teams who have challenged you) are shown on the "Challenges" page.
+All of your challenges (including ones from teams who have challenged you) are shown on the "Challenges" page.
 Once a friendly has been arranged, it will appear on the fixtures page, and you can select your team in the normal fashion.

 Season break friendlies

 During this period, challenging someone for a friendly will work a little differently.
-When making the challenge, a drop down will appear where you can select whether the challenge is for a mid-week or weekend friendly.
+When making the challenge, a drop down will appear where you can select if the challenge is for a mid-week or weekend friendly.

 Friendly match types